sidheshsahu/prodRAG/readme.md

-# ProdRAG
+# FrameworkRAG

-ProdRAG is an experimental Retrieval-Augmented Generation (RAG) comparison project.
+FrameworkRAG is an experimental Retrieval-Augmented Generation (RAG) comparison project.

 This repository was built to explore multiple RAG frameworks side by side, understand how their pipelines differ, and evaluate tracing and observability workflows.
-It is not positioned as a production-ready system yet.

 ## What This Repo Covers